 The knowledge test will take approximately 30 minutes to complete, and there is no appointment required to write it.
 They use a first-come-first-served basis.
 Be sure you allow plenty of time to write the test, as the waiting times can become long.

-Arriving at least one hour or more before when DriveTest will close for the day should help.
+Arriving at least one hour or more before when DriveTest closes for the day should help.
 This is especially true on weekends and during school holidays.
 If you do not pass the knowledge test on the first attempt, you may pay the fee and take the written test again.
 It is suggested you study the Handbook first before attempting a second test.

 Obtaining your temporary license

 Once you have passed the written test, you will receive your G1 license.
 This G1 license will enable you to begin driving on public roads, and you will be able to take driving lessons.
 This paper license is valid for 90 days maximum.
-If your permanent license photo card does not arrive before the expiry date on your temporary driver’s license, visit a Service Ontario office and ask for an extension.

 Conclusion